dszedon/jetbrains_projects/OOP/README.md

 # Jetbrains OOP
-All of the previous codes but from a OOP perspective, to clarify this programming method.
+All of the previous codes but from a OOP perspective, to practice this programming pillar.